devegoo/LxQt-National_theme_generator/README.md

 mockup for national auto generated theme for lxqt desktop

-auto generation for text - from system locale auto generation for mascotte - from Country national emblems (?) auto generation for color pallete - from Country Flag Colors
+auto generation for text - from system locale

+auto generation for mascotte - from Country national emblems (?) problem if offline

+auto generation for color pallete - from Country Flag Colors